 He becomes the second candidate to announce plans to run for mayor in the November election.
-Councilman Matt Walsh has announced he is also running.
+Councilman Matt Walsh has announced he also is running.

-“The city is in good shape, and I’m not being critical, but I think we need a fresh vision, a fresh look at how things are being run.
-We need to take a look at every department and ask `Are we doing the best we can?’”
+“The city is in good shape, and I'm not being critical, but I think we need a fresh vision, a fresh look at how things are being run.
+We need to take a look at every department and ask, 'Are we doing the best we can?' ”

 He said he would seek a fresh approach to determine if city departments could work better for the residents.
 But he was quick to add, “If it's not broke, don't change it.”

 Siegrist believes his background best suits him for being mayor, which he described as a “CEO position.”

 “I have a lot of experience in that area.”